davidtran001/PIE_MAP/README.md

 The following features are availiable in PIE_MAP_UI
 - A Generate Buttons Algorithm
-- A Namespace for the direction finding user interface
+- A Namespace for the direction-finding user interface
-- Searchbar generator
+- A Searchbar generator
 - Generation of drop down lists for searchbars
 - Data structures and functions/methods enabling program reaction to user input (mouse, keyboard)

+PIE_MAP_UI depends on the ezgl graphics library https://github.com/mariobadr/ezgl as well as files in PIE_MAP_DEVELOPEMENT